 Responsibility for risk oversight resides with the full Board of Directors.
 Committees have been established to help the Board carry out this responsibility by focusing on key areas of risk inherent in the business.
 The Audit Committee oversees risk associated with financial and accounting matters, including compliance with legal and regulatory requirements, related-party transactions and the Company's financial reporting and internal control systems.
 The Audit Committee also oversees the Company's internal audit function and regularly meets separately with the Company's head of internal audit, general counsel, external auditors and other financial and executive management.
-The Compensation Committee oversees risks associated with compensation policies and the retention and development of executive talent, including fixed compensation components and variable components that include mitigating factors such as a consistent structure across all business units, generally involving consolidated income components; targeted award amounts that are not significant as a percentage of revenue; and holding periods or claw-back provisions.
+The Compensation Committee oversees risks associated with compensation policies and the retention and development of executive talent, including the development of policies that do not encourage excessive risk-taking by our executives.
+These policies include various factors to help mitigate risk, including fixed compensation components and variable components that include mitigating factors such as a consistent structure across all business units, generally involving consolidated income components; targeted award amounts that are not significant as a percentage of revenue; and holding periods or claw-back provisions.
 The Compensation Committee and management also regularly review the Company's compensation policies to determine effectiveness and to assess the risk they present to the Company.
 Based on this review, the Company has concluded that its compensation policies and procedures are not reasonably likely to have a material adverse effect on the Company.
 In addition, at least annually, the Board conducts a formal business review including a risk assessment related to the Company's existing business and new initiatives.
 Because overseeing risk is an ongoing process and inherent in the Company's strategic decisions, the Board also discusses risk throughout the year at other meetings in relation to specific topics or actions.